 My novels in the 'Fighting Sail' series are set during the Revolutionary wars but differ from the normal Hornblower/Aubrey sagas in that there is no "hero who becomes an admiral", rather characters from all divisions of the ship are featured, some to prosper, while others fail; many will continue in future books.

-My new novel in the 'Fighting Sail' series, The Torrid Zone, sees HMS Scylla heading for St. Helena and my latest release The Guinea Boat, is a stand alone work about smuggling on the South Coast.
-The next 'Fighting Sail' book, The Scent of Corruption, is expected to be available May/June 2015.
+My new novel in the 'Fighting Sail' series, The Scent of Corruption, sees Sir Richard Banks appointed to HMS Prometheus, a seventy-four gun line-of-battleship and my recent release The Guinea Boat, is a stand alone work about smuggling on the South Coast.

 An excerpt from The Patriot's Fate :-

 "King could hardly keep himself from smiling.
 He was dressed in seaman's duck trousers and a plain cotton shirt, doing work that could not by the widest stretch of credibility be called enjoyable; yet, once more, he was a lieutenant in His Majesty’s Navy.
 More than that, he had been appointed to one of the best frigates the old boy possessed and was serving with men he knew, liked and respected.

 They had been hard at it since first light: seven hours with just a brief break for breakfast, and there was a wealth of tasks to finish before any of them slept.
 But still the feeling of satisfaction and fulfilment was all but overpowering.
 With every hoy or lighter that came alongside, another important commodity was taken on board, be it beef, spirit, powder or men; and, as the ship settled deeper into the water, a new life seemed to develop within her.